 Adding a new diagnostics collection in GCHP is the same as for GEOS-Chem Classic netcdf diagnostics.
 You must add your collection to the collection list in HISTORY.rc and then define it further down in the file.
 Any 2D or 3D arrays that are stored within GEOS-Chem objects State_Met, State_Chm, or State_Diag, may be included as fields in a collection.
 State_Met variables must be preceded by "Met", State_Chm variables must be preceded by "Chem", and State_Diag variables should not have a prefix.
+Collections may have a combination of 2D and 3D variables, but all 3D variables must have the same number of levels.
 See the HISTORY.rc file for examples.

 Once implemented, you can either incorporate the new collection settings into runConfig.sh for auto-update, or you can manually configure all settings in HISTORY.rc.
-See the Output Diagnostics section of runConfig.sh for more information.
+See the Diagnostics section of runConfig.sh for more information.